 Uses smooth, flat road

-Inputs: current states, steering, drive/brake
+Inputs: current states, steering, drive/brake, sensor data

 Outputs: Linear/Angular positions, velocities, and rotations, slip angles, various forces Modeling Methods

 Aside from determining what degrees of freedom to model, the numerical solution scheme must also be considered.
 By choosing to use the MATLAB programming language, there are three possibilities.
 The first possibility is to write an entire solver from scratch using *.m files.
 This would be a monumental task but can be vastly sped by making use of the numerical solvers already provided by MATLAB.
 The first sets of solvers available are the Runge-Kutta solvers.
 While these solvers have already been designed to maximize calculation efficiency, they lack the ability to return the highest order derivative obtained in the solution.
 For general vehicle motion through space this is typically not a problem, but for modeling collision avoidance it may be necessary to know the given accelerations at any time step.
 This information could be an input for a particular accident avoidance solver.
 It is also necessary for computing the lateral acceleration gain.
 When validating the model we will also need the acceleration values as the data sets available all make acceleration comparisons.
 One option available is MATLAB’s SimuLink environment.
 Simulink is commonly used when modeling controllers as it is an environment based on block diagrams.
 It also allows the accelerations calculated at every time step to be plotted in real time.
 This was the approach used in the NAVDyn Model (Demerly, 2000); all portions of the model existed as connected block diagrams.
 However, SimuLink also supports the use of *.m files, and allows the combination of block diagrams and modular programming.
 This is the method adopted here because it allows for maximum user flexibility without having to write a complex solver from scratch.